sublimelsp/LSP/docs/src/language_servers.md

 Follow the setup steps for a language server to get it up and running.

-If you have problems see the [common issues](troubleshooting.md#common-problems) page or search the [LSP/issues](https://github.com/sublimelsp/LSP/issues) before opening new ones.
+If you encounter problems, consult the [common issues](troubleshooting.md#common-problems) page or search the [LSP issues](https://github.com/sublimelsp/LSP/issues) before opening new ones.

 If there are no setup steps for a language server on this page, but a [language server implementation](https://microsoft.github.io/language-server-protocol/implementors/servers/) exist, follow the guide for [creating a client configuration](./guides/client_configuration.md).
 Pull requests for adding a new client configuration are welcome.

 !!! tip "We recommend installing [LSP-json](https://packagecontrol.io/packages/LSP-json)."
-    [LSP-json](https://packagecontrol.io/packages/LSP-json) gives settings completions and report errors when inside the LSP settings file.
+    [LSP-json](https://packagecontrol.io/packages/LSP-json) provides completions and diagnostics when editing JSON files that adhere to a JSON schema.

 ## Angular